 Ok!

-Let’s get to our recipe for peanut brittle candy!
+Let’s get to our recipe for peanut brittle candy (aka: grandma’s peanut brittle for crispy candy)!

-This is the recipe for old-fashioned peanut brittle and makes the best ever nut brittle!
+This is the recipe for old-fashioned peanut brittle and makes the best ever nut brittle and will quickly become your favorite old-fashioned recipes for candies.

-It was honestly the best peanut brittle candy recipe I’ve ever had — not too hard, but crispy enough!
-(It’s a peanut brittle recipe that won’t break your teeth!)
-You can also make it this peanut brittle recipe thin or thick, based on what you like!
+It was honestly the best peanut brittle candy recipe I’ve ever had — not too hard candy, but crispy enough — it’s not a super soft peanut brittle recipe.
+It’s a crunchy candy, but a peanut brittle recipe that won’t break your teeth.

-This is not a quick easy peanut brittle recipe, but any time you have a homemade candy recipe it takes a little longer.
-It’s worth it.
-I PROMISE.
+Any time you have a homemade candy recipe or are doing candy making at home it takes a little longer.
+(But, it’s worth it.
+I PROMISE.)

 Old Fashioned Peanut Brittle Recipe